Colin-b/pyxelrest/README.md

 ### User uninstall (using PIP)

-1. Go to `Control Panel/Programs and Features` and uninstall AutoLoadPyxelRestAddIn.
+1. Go to `Control Panel/Programs and Features` and uninstall `AutoLoadPyxelRestAddIn`.
 2. Execute the following command:

         python -m pip uninstall pyxelrest